MiloBuwalda/uva-prog-c/20 Lectures/050 Week 5/00 Monday.md

           printf(‘‘%d’’, *p);
       }

-  Interestingly, we could modify this program as follows to avoid a segmen- tation fault:
+  Interestingly, we could modify this program as follows to avoid a segmentation fault:

       #include <stdio.h>

       int
       main(void)
       {